heasm66/mdlzork/README.md

 Thanks to Tim Anderson, Marc Blank, Bruce Daniels and Dave Lebling for creating the original Zork and to Matthew Russotto for building Confusion.

 (For a modern version of Zork, I recommend Jeff Claar's C++ adaption.
-This version is carefully made from the 810722 version.
+This version is carefully made from the 810722 MDL source.
 See https://bitbucket.org/jclaar3/zork/src/master/)